esplusnin/esplusnin/README.md

-Привет! Меня зовут Евгений и я iOS - Разработчик :man_technologist:
+Hi!
+My name is Evgeni and I'm a passionate iOS - Developer :man_technologist:
-- Пишу на языке Swift под iOS
+- I write iOS - application
-- В свободное время люблю бегать и учусь игре на барабанах.
+- In my free time I like running
-- Вы можете поближе познакомиться со мной в моем Instagram
+- You are able to greet me closer from the link below:

-Как связаться со мной:
+Contacts:
 + :mailbox: **esplusnin94@yandex.ru**
 + :calling: telegram: @esplusnin